Azure/enterprise-azure-policy-as-code/docs/README.md

 The SCaC repo is used to deploy and maintain Azure Policy, Initiatives, and Assignments in a CI/CD manner.

+These pipelines and powershell scripts are designed to work with Azure DevOps

 # Getting Started

 Please reference the Azure Security Modernization documentation for any inquiries about the set up or maintenance of this repo